SE-Fall2024/MovieRecommender/CONTRIBUTING.md

 * Provide solutions to computationally and memory-intensive tasks.
 * Scale the application to handle larger databases and data sets.

-## Style checkers standards:
+## Style Guidelines:
-* Use the `pylance` package for python (VS code), and use `black` for auto-styling and auto-formatting the code.
+* Use Visual Studio Code (VS Code) with the 'Pylance' package for Python.
+For automatic code formatting use 'black' to ensure consistent styling across the project.

 ## Code of Conduct:

-* Please go through the [Code of Conduct](https://github.com/SE-Fall2024/MovieRecommender/blob/master/CODE_OF_CONDUCT.md) before you begin contributing.
+* Please review the [Code of Conduct](https://github.com/SE-Fall2024/MovieRecommender/blob/master/CODE_OF_CONDUCT.md) before you begin contributing.

 ## Pull Request Submission Guidelines